furmanlukasz/EEG-microstates-analysis/README.md

 - `script.m` contains the plain code to obtain the results.

 ### Data
-- `S092R02.edf` The data are provided by [PhysioNet](https://physionet.org) in .edf format.
+- `S092R02.edf` Data are publicly available on [PhysioNet](https://physionet.org) in .edf format.
 The 64 channels correspond to 64 electrodes placed according to the international standard 10-10 system, whose signals were recorded using the BCI2000 system.

 ## Utility
 - `edfread.m` script used to import .edf files.